carsten-moos/fitsiodemosaicbayer/README.md

     Does not support RAW file input from regular digital cameras, only FITS

-    Not all switched can be combined and may lead to trash
+    Not all switches can be combined and may lead to trash

 # Usage via commandline